Back to California

 Community Facilities District

-An area where local government can collect money to pay for services like parks, roads, and schools.
+An area where local government can collect money from property owners to pay for public services and improvements.

 Regional Shoreline